ksu-is/Connections/Project Road Map.md

 - [x] Researched similar repositories within the organization related to the program.

 # Sprint 2:
-- [ ] 6 code changes from Connections
+- [ ] 6 code additions for Connections.
+Comments included.
 - [ ] Create 16 list word bank
 - [ ] Assign that 16 list word bank 4 categories.
 Each category will have a color reperesenting it.
 Each Color will be assigned a difficulty rating.
 - [ ] Define some important variables like lives and round count.